Speaker Proposals are Being Accepted for the Following Events:

 buying any particular product or professional service.
 Your session title and description may not name any analytics vendor or software tool, other than non-promotional free software tools (although you

-As a vendor-neutral event, PAW's core program is booked exclusively with enterprise practitioners, thought leaders and adopters, with no predictive analytics software vendors speaking or co-presenting.
-If you represent an analytics software vendor, or a vendor of a software solution designed to support the development or deployment of analytics, regardless of whether the solution itself generates the analytical model or analytical component to be deployed), or a company with webpages or materials that gives the clear impression you sell an analytics software solution, then you are not eligible to submit the speaker proposal form below.
-As an alternative, you are encouraged to consider Becoming a Sponsor, and to suggest your clients submit a proposal to speak (point them to this web page).
+As a vendor-neutral event, PAW's core program is booked exclusively with enterprise practitioners, thought leaders and adopters, with no predictive analytics software vendors eligible to present or co-present.
+If you represent an analytics software vendor, a vendor of a software solution designed to support the development or deployment of analytics (regardless of whether the solution itself generates the analytical model or analytical component to be deployed), or a company with webpages or materials that gives the clear impression you sell an analytics software solution, then you are not eligible to submit the speaker proposal form below.
+As an alternative, you are encouraged to consider Becoming a Sponsor, and/or to suggest your clients submit a proposal to speak (point them to this web page).

 Speaker Benefits - What You Get: